 The next day, a woman came in for arthritis.
 "I knew you were coming," said the herbalist, and handed her the jar with a small label stating what it was for.
 "Tonight, heat up a cast-iron skillet on your stove.
 Put a towel over your head, and pour this into the cast-iron skillet.
 Put your head over the skillet, and breathe the smoke and vapor for thirty, forty-five seconds, or until it starts to really burn.
 Then stop.
 That'll be forty dollars."

 That night, the mandrake root said, "Tomorrow, a man will come in with a broken heart.
 Here is what he will need."
 The mandrake listed ingredients and instructions, and asked the woman to cut off a chunk of its own mandrake root body, to include in the mixture.
 The woman did as she was told, and the next day she sold it to the man and gave him instructions for inhalation with his cast-iron skillet.
-The man thanked her the next day, telling her that he'd never felt better.
+The man came in the next day and bought some prayer candles and incense, and he thanked her, telling her that he'd never felt better.

 This went on for weeks.
-The mandrake told the herbalist about customers who would coming in with specific needs, and told her what to give for them, always mixtures to be burned, steamed, and inhaled.
+The mandrake told the herbalist about customers who would come in with specific needs, and told her what to give them.
+These were always mixtures to be burned, steamed, and inhaled.
 For certain customers, the mandrake demanded that she cut off parts of it to be included and breathed in by her customers.
 The woman became much more successful, and had to order many more prayer candles and much more incense.
 Also, the herbalist started getting repeat customers.

 The broken-hearted man came back in, for an inflamed liver.
 "I can feel it pulsating inside me," he said, "like a great black prune, a hungry prune."
 She gave him more mandrake infusion.